“Negative thoughts are like birds. We can’t stop them from flying near us but we can stop them from making a nest in our

-There’s an exercise in mindfulness training called “recognising the restless mind,” which clearly demonstrates that thoughts arise objectively— without any help or input from ourselves.
+There’s a mindfulness exercise called “recognising the restless mind,” which clearly demonstrates that thoughts arise objectively— without any help or input from ourselves.

 Thoughts appear by themselves, linger for a moment and then—if we don’t latch onto them and get involved— they move on again.

 We never have any idea what the next thought will be.
 Its appearance has nothing to do with us.

 So, why do we believe they are ours?